oveits/katacoda-scenarios/angular-4-hello-world/step2.md

 `sed -r -i 's/Angular/World/g' src/app/app.component.ts`{{execute}}

-In the Dashboard or the Browser, where you have opened the Client, "Hello Angular" is exchanged by "Hello World".
+In the Dashboard or the Browser, where you have opened the Client, "Hello Angular" is automatically exchanged by "Hello World".
+There is no need to reload the browser manually.
+You just need to wait for some seconds, depending on your Internet speed.